sydsailors/smart-store-sydney/SET_UP_PROJECT.md

 code .
 ```

-Replace `YOUR_REPOSITORY_URL_HERE` with your actual URL and `your-repository-name` with the name you chose in Task 2.1.
+Replace `YOUR_REPOSITORY_URL_HERE` with your actual URL and `your-repository-name` with the name you chose in Step 2.1.

 </details>

 ---

-## Task 2.4.
-Install Recommended Extensions
+## Step 2.4.
+Install Recommended VS Code Extensions

 When you first open this project, VS Code will prompt you to install recommended extensions.
 Click "Install All" to get Python support, Jupyter notebooks, linting, formatting, and Git integration.
 See `.vscode/extensions.json` for the complete list.

 ---

-## Task 2.5.
-One-Time Environment Setup
+## Step 2.5.
+Set Up Virtual Environment (.venv)

 Using your VS Code terminal, run the following commands to: